AdobeDocs/campaign-classic-learn.en/help/acc/sending-messages/managing-seed-and-proofs.md

 ---
 title: How to manage seed and proofs in an email
-description: In this video you will learn how to add seeds and proofs to an existing email and how to send it.
+description: Learn how to add seeds and proofs to an existing email and how to send it.
-feature: Seed address management
+feature: Email
-topics: Email Channel
+topics:
 kt: 2178
+thumbnail: 25606.jpg
 doc-type: feature video
 activity: use
 team: DOC